Tambena Consulting

 FAQs

-2. How long does it take to set up a simple sales database?
+2. How much time does it take to establish a basic sales database?

-3. Can a sales database scale as my business grows?
+3. Can a sales database expand with my company?

-Absolutely.
-A well-designed database is flexible and can expand to include inventory, customer management, and analytics over time.
+Of course.
+A well-designed database is adaptable and can eventually be expanded to incorporate analytics, customer management, and inventories.

 tambena